rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "A", disable-src:true, comment: [userTracks])
   }),
   comment:[
-    As the name suggests, it obtains the tracks are _not_ in the given Playlist, in order to display them when the User wants to add a new track to a Playlist -- this happens when the User clicks on the corresponding button.
+    As the name suggests, this servlet obtains the tracks are _not_ in the given Playlist, in order to display them when the User wants to add a new track to a Playlist -- this happens when the User clicks on the corresponding button.

-    From the session, the User attribute is returned and the same applies for the title of the playlist, which instead comes from the request.
+    Then, the User attribute is retrieved from the session while the playlist title from the request.

-    Finally, the tracks-not-in-playlist are retrieved by the method of the same name: it returns a list which is then converted to a JSON object for JavaScript to parse.
+    In conclusion, the tracks that are not in the playlist are retrieved by the `getTracksNotInPlaylist` method: it returns a list which is converted to a JSON object via Gson for JavaScript.

     // Once the needed parameters are obtained, the `getTracksNotInPlaylist` method returns the track, which are converted to a JSON.
   ],